vlamug/datpler/README.md

 # Ratibor

-It plows data and exposes metrics based on this data readable for Prometheus.
+This app plows data via several ways(syslog, api, client) and exposes metrics based on this data readable for Prometheus.
+Metrics are configurable via config file flexibly, see examples below.

 ## Config